 From Guayaquil your only option is the 3-4 hour bus ride, passing by banana and cacao plantations along the way.

-The Historic Center
+1. Cuenca's Historic Center

 Spanish king Charles V. drew up the plans for Cuenca in the 16th century and it has been an example of a UNESCO colonial city ever since.
 The city still maintains the original design and is considered one of Ecuador’s best places to see Spanish architecture in the country along with Quito.

-Exploring Cuenca's historic center is therefore a must!
+Exploring Cuenca's historic center is, therefore, a must!
 Impressive sites include the Old and New Cathedrals, the latter with its towering blue domes.
 There are many open plazas such as Central Plaza Calderon and smaller San Sebastian.
 Traditional markets like the colorful flower market with indigenous cholas (ladies) selling their wares as they have for centuries.
 Or stroll Cuenca's cobbled streets and people-watch to get a sense of the history of the city.

 Believe it or not, the city of Cuenca is the world’s major exporter of Panama Hats, so we highly recommend learning more about this elegant attire while you are here.
 Homero Ortega or the Barrancos Panama Hat Museum are the best spots to find hats in Cuenca.
 Both have informative exhibits about hat weavers and finishers, as well as shops with the best value Panama Hats you will find anywhere in the world.
 Just don’t forget to ask your guide how Panama stole the fame from Ecuador.

-Tomebamba River
+4. Tomebamba River

 No trip to Cuenca would be complete without a relaxing stroll along the picturesque Tomebamba River that flows through the center of the city.
 The Tomebamba river divides the old town from the more modern area of the city, with green banks & crystal clear water making for a pleasant walk.
 Several bridges criss cross the water from side to side along the way, and there are wonderful photo opportunities of Barranco’s historic buildings that tower over the riverfront.